-'If you take your Christmas tree down straight after New Years Eve then you should buy your tree on the 28th November.
-However, if you take your Christmas tree down on the Twelfth Night, then you should buy your tree on the 2nd December,’ Lapping says, sharing his practical Christmas tree ideas.
+'If you take your Christmas tree down straight after New Year’s Eve then you should buy your tree on November 28.
+However, if you take your Christmas tree down on the Feast of Epiphany, then you should buy your tree on the December 2,’ he says, sharing his practical Christmas tree ideas.
 ‘Obviously if you’re planning on having an artificial tree you can put that up whenever you like.’

 When should I put my Christmas decorations up?

 Lovers of traditional or farmhouse Christmas decor ideas might want to hark back to holidays past with an old school approach – if that’s not leaving it too late.
-‘Traditionally, festive decorations were put up on the afternoon of Christmas Eve, however, in recent years many have embraced the excitement of Christmas, decorating as soon as Halloween ends on 31st October, or after Thanksgiving which falls on the fourth Thursday of November.’
+‘Traditionally, festive decorations were put up on the afternoon of Christmas Eve, however, in recent years many have embraced the excitement of Christmas, decorating as soon as Halloween ends on October 31, or after Thanksgiving which falls on the fourth Thursday of November.’

-‘Personally I like to put our decorations up two weeks before Christmas, so I’ll be decorating the weekend of the 11th December,’ Juliette Thomas, Founder of Juliette’s Interiors (opens in new tab).
-‘The tree can, however, be put up whenever you fancy.'
+‘Personally I like to put our decorations up two weeks before Christmas,’ says Juliette Thomas, founder of Juliette’s Interiors.

 How early is too early to put up Christmas decorations?

-‘Decorating the home for Christmas is a personal choice,’ says Thomas.
-‘There have been lots of early posts on Instagram of influencers and celebrities putting their Christmas decorations up in November – perhaps people are in the mood to celebrate given that Christmas for so many was cancelled last year.’
+‘Decorating the home for Christmas is a personal choice,’ says Juliette Thomas.
+‘There have been lots of early posts on Instagram of influencers and celebrities putting their Christmas decorations up in November.’

 ‘Having said this, I like to wait until the middle of December to put my decorations up.
 I always opt for a real tree and don’t like to let this get too dry and have needles scattered around the home, but of course, the choice is up to you.’

-‘We should not hold back people’s excitement on decorating their homes, what you choose to do with your Christmas decorations is up to you!’ adds Read.
-‘Whether you want to follow time honoured traditions, or transform your home into a seasonal wonderland on November 1st, as long as you are happy and enjoying the holiday period that is all that matters.'
+‘We should not hold back people’s excitement on decorating their homes: what you choose to do with your Christmas decorations is up to you,’ says Ash Read.
+‘Whether you want to follow time honoured traditions, or transform your home into a seasonal wonderland on November 1, as long as you are happy and enjoying the holiday period that is all that matters.'

 Can I put my Christmas tree up before Thanksgiving?

-‘Thanksgiving is a time to give thanks, not a time to celebrate Christmas, which is a completely different occasion, so I advise people to wait until December to decorate the home for Christmas,’ says Thomas.
+But you may want to avoid crossover.
+‘Thanksgiving is a time to give thanks, not a time to celebrate Christmas, which is a completely different occasion, so I advise people to wait until December to decorate the home for Christmas,’ says Juliette Thomas.

-‘If you don’t celebrate Thanksgiving, then the tree can technically go up whenever you like!
-With many keen to spread joy and hope a little earlier this year, perhaps 2021 will be an exception.’
+‘If you don’t celebrate Thanksgiving, then the tree can technically go up whenever you like.’

 When should I put my outdoor wreath up?

-‘Traditionally Christmas wreaths are hung at the start of advent, which falls upon the fourth Sunday before Christmas,’ says Lapping.
+‘Traditionally Christmas wreaths are hung at the start of Advent, which falls on the fourth Sunday before Christmas,’ says Liam Lapping of Flowercard.
 ‘However, as with all things Christmas, it’s about personal preference and the traditions in your own family.

 Ailis started out at British GQ, where a month of work experience turned into 18 months of working on all sorts of projects, writing about everything from motorsport to interiors, and helping to put together the GQ Food & Drink Awards.
 She then spent three years at the London Evening Standard, covering restaurants and bars.
 After a period of freelancing, writing about food, drink and homes for publications including Conde Nast Traveller, Luxury London and Departures, she started at Homes & Gardens as a Digital Writer, allowing her to fully indulge her love of good interior design.
 She is now a fully fledged food PR but still writes for Homes & Gardens as a contributing editor.